nonomal/aos-AVP/faq/faq.md

 ## Nova Video Player can’t find information on some of my videos, I’d like to add them manually.

 Nova Video Player supports NFO file description format that follows the [Kodi specification](http://kodi.wiki/view/NFO_files/Movies).Advanced users can manually create them or use a dedicated tool for this task.
 More details are available [here](https://github.com/nova-video-player/aos-AVP/wiki/NFO-files).
+Note that Nova only supports The Movie Database identifiers (tmdbid).

 ## What type of subtitles are supported?